Call us

 What is the meaning of the power of compounding?

-Power of compounding is the terminology used to explain the interest earned by the interest of your investment.
-In the case of simple interest, the principal amount does not change, and you can withdraw the interest.
-However, in compound interest, the principal amount increases each year since the interest on the initial principal amount is added up to get a new principal amount.
-And this keeps happening each year.
+The power of compounding means earning interest on both your original investment and the interest it earns.
+In compound interest, the principal amount increases each year since the interest on the initial principal amount is added to get a new principal amount.

 What is the difference between savings and investments?

-Savings are often associated with banks and other low-risk instruments where your money is saved, and each year or through the policy term, the savings grow in accordance with a predetermined fixed rate of interest.
-However, in the case of investments, the investment instruments may carry a slightly higher amount of risk, even though there are low-risk market-linked instruments.
+Savings are often associated with banks and other possibly low-risk instruments where your funds are saved, and each year or through the policy term, the savings grow in accordance with a predetermined fixed rate of interest.
+However, in the case of investments, the investment instruments may carry a slightly higher amount of potential risk, even though there are low-risk 1market-linked instruments.

 Does the power of compounding only apply to investments?

-No, the power of compounding also applies to savings; however, it is a term more closely associated with investments such as mutual funds or savings plans that are much more dynamic as compared to traditional savings.
+No, the power of compounding also applies to investments and loans; however, it is a term more closely associated with investments such as mutual funds or savings plans.

 Does compound interest help create wealth?

-Since compound interest helps your money grow over the long term through the power of compounding, it can be useful for investors who are seeking to create and grow their wealth over the long term.
+Compound interest helps your funds grow over the long term through the power of compounding.
+Therefore, it can be useful for investors who are seeking to create and grow their wealth over the long term.

 Why is compound interest better than simple interest?

-In compound interest, the money grows each year as the interest on the principal amount is added to the principal amount to create a new principal amount.
-But for simple interest, the only interest that one can benefit from is the interest earned on the principal amount over a specified number of years.
-Here, the interest on the principal amount is not added to the principal amount for a boosted principal amount.
+In compound interest, the capital grows each year as the interest on the principal amount is added to the principal amount to create a new principal amount.
+However, with simple interest, you only earn interest on the original amount, not on the interest.

 What is the frequency with which interest is compounded?

-If you need to understand the power of compounding, you should be able to first understand the frequency of compound interest.
-Depending on the type of scheme or investment you have opted for, compound interest can work on your investments on a yearly, half-yearly, quarterly, monthly, and even daily basis
+Depending on the type of scheme or investment you have opted for, compound interest can work on your investments on a yearly, half-yearly, quarterly, monthly, and even daily basis.

 Is it possible to calculate compound interest?